 #3 Conversion Funnel Analysis for Marketing

-A marketing funnel visually represents the customer’s journey through your business, from initial acquisition to eventual advocacy.
-This model encapsulates various levels of user interaction and engagement with your company.
+A marketing funnel visually represents the customer’s journey, from initial acquisition to eventual advocacy.
+It encompasses various levels of user interaction and engagement with your business.

-Before you dive into an example, note that sales and marketing are closely intertwined, as one significantly influences the other.
-Your marketing efforts play a key role in driving sales growth, highlighting the sales funnel as an integral component within the broader marketing funnel framework.
+Before diving into the example, it’s important to note that sales and marketing are closely intertwined.
+Your marketing efforts directly influence sales growth, making the sales funnel an essential part of the broader marketing funnel framework.

 The marketing funnel consists 5 key stages: